Matt Olson Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Dodgers pitching staff is 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The righty last appeared on Tuesday against the Arizona Diamondbacks, when he tossed six innings, allowing four earned runs while giving up seven hits.
+- His most recent time out was on Tuesday against the Arizona Diamondbacks, when the right-hander went six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.